|

 with problems which only recently have been effectively addressed.
 Despite its

 yeoman service, it earned the unflattering moniker of "The Pig".
-It has
+Improved

-magazine.
+belt or large magazine.
 Most LMGs have shoulder stocks and folding bipods.
-Some have been

-adapted for tripod use such as the excellent British BREN gun.
-The current trend in
+Some have been adapted for tripod use such as the excellent British BREN gun.
+The

 Though no longer standard issue in the major militaries of the

-world, the BREN (top photos) has a well deserved reputation for reliability and
+world, the BREN (left and center) has a well deserved reputation for reliability and

 dependability that no LMG has exceeded.
 It was derived from the excellent Czech

-ZB-26, which itself would be used against them by German forces in WWII and Chinese forces
+ZB-26, which itself would be used against them by German forces in W.W.II and Chinese

-in the Korean War.
-The name BREN is a compilation of BR for Brno, Czechoslovakia,
+forces in the Korean War.
+The name BREN is a compilation of BR for Brno,

-(where the design originated) and EN for Enfield, England, where it was built under
+Czechoslovakia, (where the design originated) and EN for Enfield, England, where it was

-license.
-The MK1 (top left) was chambered in .303 British and uses a heavily curved
+built under license.
+The MK1 (left) was chambered in .303 British and uses a heavily

-magazine to offset the problems encountered when loading rimmed cartridges.
-BRENs
+curved magazine to offset the problems encountered when loading rimmed cartridges.

-saw great service in WWII, Korea, and the colonial wars that followed.
-During the
+BRENs saw great service in W.W.II, Korea, and the colonial wars that followed.

-Korean War British forces had the dubious honor of encountering, capturing, and using
+During the Korean War British forces had the dubious honor of encountering, capturing, and

-Chinese BRENs chambered in .303 British and 7.92 Mauser.
-The former were UK guns
+using Chinese BRENs chambered in .303 British and 7.92 Mauser.
+The former were UK

 Canadian built contract guns made for the Nationalist Chinese forces before the Communists